pfunzowalter/astro-pipeline-tutorial/docs/README.md

         ![ACT-CL J2023.3-5535 in UHF band](plot-1491550051_1024ch-0252-712-CORRECTED_DATA-XX-amp-FREQ-ANTENNA1.png).

         ❓ Are you happy with the plots?
 If the calibration looks good, you are ready to proceed.
 If there are clear issues, you may need to revisit the calibration step.

+    **If you suspect there could be something at any point please inspect the logs of each step at `LOGS` directory**

     6. Flagging: Similar to the previous 1GC and GET_INFO steps, this process is managed by the FLAG.py script.
 This script performs automated data cleanup using tricolour and initial imaging/mask generation using wsclean.
 When submitted to a cluster, the script efficiently runs these steps in parallel for all targets in your measurement set (MS).